Frequently Asked QuestionsIf you're new to climbing, you probably have a bunch of questions. No problem - we're here to help!

 Do climbing shoes really help?

 Yes!
-To us, climbing without the proper shoes is like playing hockey without ice skates – you’re only setting yourself up for failure on the rock wall.
+To us, climbing without the proper shoes is like playing hockey without ice skates – you’ll find yourself struggling on the rock wall.
 A lot of our holds are not easily gripped by normal sneakers and can cause slipping/sliding as you make your way up the wall.